How to get permission from parents when you're planning exciting activities for your girls

 How to get permission

-Remember that if you add another activity to your programme for the term, you'll need to ask parents to fill out an additional form.
+Remember that if you add another activity to your programme for the term, you'll need to ask parents to fill out an extra form.

 Be clear about whether any deposits or payments for activities or trips are refundable should the event not take place or their daughter decide not to participate.
 Read our advice on including members with low incomes.